Heshbon/Heshbon/README.md

 ![Banner](https://github.com/Heshbon/Heshbon/blob/main/hesbon.png)

 ## About me
-- 🌱 A dedicated software engineer with a specialization in backend development.
+- 🌱 A dedicated full stack software engineer with a specialization in backend development.
 My passion for data, AI, and cybersecurity drives me to seek innovative challenges that push technological boundaries.
 Committed to continuous learning, I aim to leverage technology to solve real-world problems.
 My love for open-source technologies, like Ubuntu OS, guides my work towards creating solutions that are both secure and efficient.

-- 🔭 After mastering backend development, I am now delving into Rust for systems programming and performance optimization.
-Alongside, I am actively developing my personal portfolio website,applying my backend expertise to create robust, and scalable solutions.

 - 👯 I seek collaborations in areas where data, AI, ML, and secure backend development intersect.
 Open to participating in Hackathons, contributing to open-source projects, and joining forces with startups to bring data-driven solutions to life.